-This fact sheet provides a description of some of the more commonly used terms relevant to coastal hazard adaptation and the Cape to Cape Resilience Project.
+This fact sheet provides a description of some of the more commonly used terms relevant to coastal hazard adaptation.

 The coastal setting

 Marine and coastal environment - In Victoria, this includes all private and public land and waters between the outer limit of Victorian coastal waters (3 nautical miles) and five kilometres inland of the high-water mark of the sea, and 200 m below the land surface, as defined in the Marine and Coastal Act 2018.